SengU87/ThreeGuys/README.md

 ThreeGuys
 =========

-This is New England Give Camp 2013 Hackathon project.
+This is a New England Give Camp 2013 project.